thulab/tsfile/README.md

 Recent advances in time series data management system are developed for data center monitoring.
 Currently there is not a file format optimized specifically for time series data in above scenarios.
 So TsFile was born.
 TsFile is a specially designed file format rather than a database.
 Users can open, write, read, and close a TsFile easily like doing operations on a normal file.
 Besides, more interfaces are available on a TsFile.

-The target of TsFile project is to support: high ingestion rate up to tens of million data points per second and rare updates only for the correction of low quality data; compact data packaging and deep compression for long-live historical data; traditional sequential and conditional query, complex exploratory query, signal processing, data mining and machine learning.
+The target of TsFile project is to support: high ingestion rate up to tens of million data points per second and rare updates only for the correction of low quality data; compact data packaging and deep compression for long-live historical data; traditional sequential and conditional query, complex exploratory query , signal processing, data mining and machine learning.

 The features of TsFile is as follow: